-In limit $T\gg 1$, the function $h_{YM}(\beta)$ takes a power law form, proportional to $\frac{1}{\beta^9}$, as is appropriate for a massless 10 dimensional gas.
-The precise coefficient of this scaling is given in Eq.
-4.11 and Eq.
-4.13 of \cite{Bajaj:2024utv}. \footnote{Note that this scaling differs from the the $\frac{1}{\beta^3}$ that \eqref{ftlarget} predicts for the high temperature limit of $h(\beta)$ in a 3+1 dimensional field theory.
-This is far from surprising; the prediction \eqref{ftlarget} applies to the high temperature limit of the phase that is dominant at these temperatures, i.e.\ to the black hole phase, and does hold in that phase at temperatures $T \gg 1$ (see \eqref{leadordhit}). \eqref{ftlarget} makes no predictions for the high energy scaling of $h(\beta)$ in subdominant phases (also the $1/\beta^9$ scaling for the supergravity gas only applies at intermediate -- and not arbitrarily high -- temperatures, see \eqref{temprange}.} Using the value of this coefficient, we find that, \eqref{estimates} simplifies to
+In the limit $T\gg 1$, the function $h_{YM}(\beta)$ takes a power law form, proportional to $\frac{1}{\beta^9}$, as is appropriate for a massless 10-dimensional gas.
+The precise coefficient of this scaling is given in Eqns. $(4.11)$ and $(4.13)$ of \cite{Bajaj:2024utv}. \footnote{Note that this scaling differs from the $\frac{1}{\beta^3}$ that \eqref{ftlarget} predicts for the high-temperature limit of $h(\beta)$ in a 3+1 dimensional field theory.
+This is far from surprising; the prediction \eqref{ftlarget} applies to the high-temperature limit of the phase that is dominant at these temperatures, i.e.\ to the black hole phase, and does hold in that phase at temperatures $T \gg 1$ (see \eqref{leadordhit}). \eqref{ftlarget} makes no predictions for the high energy scaling of $h(\beta)$ in subdominant phases (also the $1/\beta^9$ scaling for the supergravity gas only applies at intermediate -- and not arbitrarily high -- temperatures, see \eqref{temprange}.} Using the value of this coefficient, we find that \eqref{estimates} simplifies to

 It follows from \eqref{estimatesap} that in this limit

 Plugging \eqref{temp} into \eqref{temprange}, (and taking the $(10/3)^{th}$ power of that equation), we conclude that the formulae of this subsection apply only when the scaled twist obeys